Young People and Transition to Adult Life

-As children grow older and into young adults they move on from Children's services into Adult services.
+As children and young people grow older and become young adults they move on from Children's services into Adult services.
 This is governed by the Care Act 2014.
 At 18 young people take on more responsibility unless they do not have the capacity to make decisions for themselves.
-For many families this can be a difficult time as parents are no longer able to automatically make decisions for their young person unless the young person does not have capacity.
+For many families this can be a difficult time as parents/carers are no longer able to automatically make decisions for their young person unless the young person does not have capacity.

-More information can be obtained from Sutton Alps.
+More information can be obtained from Advice Link Partnership Sutton (ALPS).

 Preparing for Adulthood also has a lot of useful information.